coolstation/coolstation/.github/AUDIO_GUIDELINES.md

 If you're not making or recording an effect from scratch, then you'll probably be utilizing a website like [Freesound](https://freesound.org/).
 This website is a massive repository of free audio that anyone can have access to after creating a free account.
 This also means it's one of the most easily accessible places to get sounds, so even just a general search for a sound means you might hear something you recognize!
 This isn't necessarily a bad thing, but if you want your audio to sound unique then you'll likely want to do some mixing after you've found some effects that you like.
 It's always preferable to have sound effects that you won't immediately recognize in other games!

 Another thing to remember when sourcing sound effects is licensing.
 Websites like Freesound helpfully require every sound uploaded to have its license attached, but other websites aren't so strict.
 The onus is on *you* to make sure the sound you want to add to the codebase isn't restricted due to licensing.
 If the license requires attribution in order to be used, do it properly or find a different sound licensed under [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
-You can see an example of proper attribution for [CC BY-NC](https://creativecommons.org/licenses/by-nc/3.0/) in this [pull request](https://github.com/coolstation/coolstation/pull/2246).
-Of course, this doesn't apply to any sounds you make yourself, since you're recording them specifically for Goonstation!
+Of course, this doesn't apply to any sounds you make yourself, since you're recording them specifically for Coolstation!

-## I have a sound file already, I don't need to edit it!
+## I have a sound file already, I don't need to edit it

 You still need to edit it.
 Because the game is a multiplayer environment and players need to download assets, we put an emphasis on *very* small file sizes.
 The .ogg file type allows for files to be as small as a few kilobytes!
 Generally, if your sound effect doesn't require a high range to sound good (especially once it's been run through the ingame post-processing reverb) then you should compress the file as much as possible, including making it mono instead of stereo.
 Exceptions to this would be stuff like gunshots that rely on being "weighty" to sound satisfying, compare similar sounds that are already in the [codebase](https://github.com/coolstation/coolstation/tree/master/sound) to get an idea of how large your file should be.
 This also applies to the volume of your sound effect, though this isn't as critical since volume can be tweaked by code.